Seagoe Parish Magazine.

 child in South America the Mission Box would

-take the place of the other collection on th a t par
+take the place of the other collection on that particular Sunday.
+Each Superintendent is asked to

 arrange for his or her particular Sunday School.